Sirage-t/react-chrome-extension-MV3/README.md

 If you want to create a standalone javascript file, like a content script, you can do so by:

 1. Creating a new folder inside `src/scripts`
-2. Creating an `index.ts` file inside the folder
+2. Creating an `index.ts` inside that folder

-The emitted js will be in `js/[folder name].js`.\
+3. Have fun coding

-Inside of `index.ts` you can use ES modules as well.
+Note 1: In `index.ts` you can use ES modules as well.

+Note 2: The emitted js will be in `js/[folder name].js`.\

-Note: `index.ts` is required.
-It is the entry file for webpack.
+Note 3: `index.ts` is required.
+Webpack uses this as the entry point.
+If you don't have an `index.ts` file the build will fail.

 ## Manifest